act-rules/act-rules.github.io/_rules/inline-link-in-paragraph-has-distinguishable-style-not-based-on-color-alone-88407d.md

 #### Passed Example 4

-This link, that is distinguishable by color from the other text in the same line, has a distinguishable bottom border.
+This link, that is distinguishable by color (hue) from the other text in the same line, has a distinguishable bottom border.

 ```html
 <style>